7wik-pk/studybuddy/README.md

 ## Installation
 Requires Android studio, meerkat, the latest release

-I Vaughan am to blame for this I accidentally had downloaded the latest version and didn't notice the incompatibility with the older versions until work had already begun

 ## Usage
 on start either create a new account or use one of the emails below bw@m.com